d3rp/clima/README.md

     pip install --user clima

+or with [pipx](https://pipxproject.github.io/pipx/) to use dedicated virtualenv:

+    pipx install --user clima

 ### Installing from source

 Choose your favourite flavour of build system.
-Check their documentation if puzzled (poetry, flit, pip, pipx, pipenv..)
+Check their documentation if puzzled ([poetry](https://poetry.eustace.io), [flit](https://flit.readthedocs.io/en/latest), [pipx](https://pipxproject.github.io/pipx/), [pipx](https://pipxproject.github.io/pipx/), [pipenv](https://docs.pipenv.org/en/latest)..)

 The tooling here has been exported with [DepHell](https://github.com/dephell/dephell) from the poetry declarations.

-See the `publish.py` for its `convert` subcommand, which should convert to all the possible alternatives once dephell is installed
+In case your favourite build tool flavour files are not up to date, see the `publish.py` for its `convert` subcommand, which should convert to all the possible alternatives once dephell is installed.

 ## Usage